⚠️ We are currently updating our 2021/22 tax guidance across the website

 If HMRC do not agree to split your allowances, or you realise too late and tax has been paid, you need to claim a tax refund.

-You can find out more about tax and National Insurance when you have two jobs in our factsheet Having more than one job.
+You can find out more about tax and National Insurance when you have two jobs in our guidance Having more than one job.

 My employer has not enrolled me into a pension scheme